veliovgroup/flow-router/README.md

 >![FlowRouter's Subscription Management](https://cldup.com/esLzM8cjEL.gif)

 #### Fast Render
-FlowRouter has built in support for [Fast Render](https://github.com/meteorhacks/fast-render).
+FlowRouter has built in support for [Fast Render](https://github.com/abecks/meteor-fast-render).

-- `meteor add meteorhacks:fast-render`
+- `meteor add staringatlights:fast-render`
 - Put `router.js` in a shared location.
 We suggest `lib/router.js`.

 You can exclude Fast Render support by wrapping the subscription registration in an `isClient` block: